 What Is Pertussis?

-Pertussis is a disease that is caused by Bordetella pertussis, a bacterium that originates in the nose, mouth, and throat.
+Pertussis is a disease that is caused by dating an aries man at age 50 Bordetella pertussis, a bacterium that originates in the nose, mouth, and throat.
 In general, the whooping coughs that engage infected children last from four to eight weeks, depending on the organism of the child.
 If the immune system of a child is too weak for overcoming the problems created by pertussis, the recovery from it will take longer, leading to difficulties and complications.
 Sadly, in most cases, children are tainted by those people who don’t even know they have a whooping cough, which makes pertussis an unexpected and dangerous sickness for kids.

 What Causes Whooping Cough?

 As soon as an infected person starts coughing, sneezing or laughing, microscopic droplets are sprinkled into the air and transformed into the lungs of the person who is nearby the infected one.
 The bacteria that appear in breathing airways stick to the miniature hairs that are in the linings of the lungs.
 Those attached bacteria are the very ones that cause sore, tenderness and irritation, followed by long-lasting whooping coughs.

 What Are The Signs And Symptoms Of Whooping Cough?

 Just after one gets infected by whooping cough, it will take days to obtain the signs and symptoms of the disease; moreover, the extent and length of the symptoms depend on the organism and the strength of the immune system of the person.
 The confusing, distracting and embarrassing part of the sickness is that its symptoms are like a simple cold’s signs, which is the reason why a myriad of people find out they are infected late enough.

 Early signs and symptoms of whooping cough are:

 - Low-grade fever (below one hundred and two by Fahrenheit, which is equivalent to approximately thirty-eight point eight degrees by Celsius)